SenseLogic/CODEX/README.md

 *   Use script/style/HTML ordering in Svelte components
 *   Write null safe code
 *   Use null values only where absolutely required (Dart optional arguments, etc)
+*   Always use `let` to declare variables, using `const` only for true constants and `var` for hoisted function variables.
+*   Fix all warnings and errors, both during compilation and at runtime.

 ## Sample Svelte component